edbosisto/Democratic_DJ/README.md

 # Democratic_DJ

-Sick of those militant DJs who won't listen to their audience!?
-Try Democratic DJ.
-Join or host a room, then play music through Spotify.
-Listeners who join rooms can vote to skip or pause songs.

-- A web app created using Django and NodeJs
-- The app allows users to create 'rooms' and play music over Spotify.
-Others can join this room and vote to skip songs or simply listen along.
+### Web App which allows people to create rooms and stream spotify music from the room.
+Others can join the room and vote to skip and pause the current song.

+- Backend with Django
+- Frontend with ReactJs
+- App created as a learning exercise to improve Django and React skills
-- This app was created with inspiration from a tutorial on YouTube by Techwithtim
+- Inspiration from a tutorial on YouTube by Techwithtim